MatrixPilot/MatrixPilot/Tools/uav_log_to_kml/Readme.txt

 To see a picture of the possibilities - take a look at http://picasaweb.google.co.uk/lh/photo/nfPkZ0y0-jWEBFdBulif_w?feat=directlink

 As of early November 2009 this is early Alpha code.
-If you are not a developer, it may not be suitable for you to use yet.

 GETTING STARTED:
-Using aileronAssist_ben  you must first configure options.h to send the correct format of telemetry out of the serial port.
+Using MatrixPilot  you must first configure options.h to send the correct format of telemetry out of the serial port.

+(If you have a genuine Ardustation telemetry file, you can also use that.
+Progress is being made in supporting the Ardustation telemetry)

+For MatrixPilot:-
 In the options.h file, find the line that says :-
 #define SERIAL_OUTPUT_FORMAT	SERIAL_NONE